-- Because local phone service may be down, choose an out-of-town contact.
+- Because local phone service may be sketchy, choose an out-of-town contact.
 Also identify the address and phone number of a potential gathering place.
-This might be a friend’s house, or a church, school, or store within walking distance.
+This might be a friend’s house or a church, school, or store within walking distance.
 Ask family members to leave a note if they are evacuating.
 Have it include date, time, and plan.
 OR consider registering for the Red Cross Safe and Well program where family members can post messages for each other.

 - Program “in case of emergency” (ICE) information into contacts on cell phones.
 This helps emergency personnel know who to phone.

 - Teach family members to text message.
 Text messaging is often possible even when phone service is disrupted.

 - Have a “go bag” suitcase packed with clothing, a pair of comfortable shoes, personal hygiene items, and prescription medicine in case there is little time before an evacuation.